Let spring blossoms bloom with a pretty coffee filter flowers craft for kids to make from our Member of the Month, Melissa!

 Not every square inch of the filter needs to be colored.
 Leaving some white areas is okay.

-We made some with both options, using it as a great way to talk about the differences in how the color appears.
+My kids made some coffee filter flowers with both options, using the crafts as a great way to talk about the differences in how the color appears.
 It was also a great conversation starter about mixing and blending colors.

 It will take about 1-2 hours for the filters to dry completely, based on how went they are from the paint.